spike-rabbit/element/docs/components/layout-navigation/tour.md

 Automatic tours are best for first-time use only.

 Users can access guided tours anytime from the
-Help menu in the [horizontal navigation](../layout-navigation/horizontal-navigation.md).
+Help menu in the [application header](../layout-navigation/application-header.md.md).

 If more than one tour is offered, they can be organized within the Help menu into categories such as "Getting started", "Advanced features" or "New features" for easy navigation.